-- 5.140.
-Design for maintenance of a nuclear fuel cycle R&D facility should include the following aspects: - (a) Consideration of whether maintenance can be performed remotely instead of manually using personal protective equipment. - (b) Measures to maintain criticality safety such as limiting the introduction of liquids, solvents, plastics and other moderators. - (c) The location of equipment to prevent the spread of contamination during maintenance or replacement (e.g. motors and drives can be located outside gloveboxes). - (d) Facilitation of good housekeeping (see Requirement 64 of SSR-4 [1]): gloveboxes and hot cells can become dusty unless cleaned regularly.
-Tools should be stored in designated locations and waste accumulation should be avoided. - (e) Removal of shielding material: Shielding on gloveboxes is often provided for normal process operations and may need to be removed for maintenance access.
-Consideration should be given to removing radioactive material before removing any shielding. - (f) Minimization of sharp edges and the need to avoid sharp equipment in gloveboxes causing wounds that could become contaminated. - (g) The design of replaceable parts should facilitate segregation and handling of mixed and hazardous waste. - (h) Design provisions to facilitate surveillance and monitoring for ageing degradation.
+5.140.
+Design for maintenance of a nuclear fuel cycle R&D facility should include the following aspects:

+- (a) Consideration of whether maintenance can be performed remotely, instead of manually using personal protective equipment. - (b) Measures to maintain criticality safety, such as limiting the introduction of liquids, solvents, plastics and other moderators. - (c) The location of equipment to prevent the spread of contamination during maintenance or replacement (e.g. motors and drives can be located outside gloveboxes). - (d) Design provisions for isolation of the work area from the rest of the areas, during maintenance or replacement. - (e) Facilitation of good housekeeping (see Requirement_64 of SSR-4 [1]): gloveboxes]).
+Gloveboxes and hot cells can become dusty unless cleaned regularly.
+Tools should be stored in designated locations, and waste accumulation should be avoided. - (f) Removal of shielding material: Shielding on gloveboxes is often provided for normal process operations and may need to be removed for maintenance access.
+Consideration should be given to removing radioactive material before removing any shielding. - (g) Minimization of sharp edges and the need to avoid sharp equipment in gloveboxes causing wounds that could become contaminated. - (h) The design of replaceable parts shouldto facilitate segregation and handling of mixed and hazardous waste. - (i) Design provisions to facilitate surveillance and monitoring for ageing degradation.